JorgeCastilloPrz/ArrowAndroidSamples/README.md

 This project showcases a different functional architecture approach per module.
 These are the strategies / gradle modules available.

-## Nested Monads
+## Monad Stack
 This module showcases an approach based on a **stack of monads** resolving all the concerns that an app could have, including Dependency Injection, error handling, asynchrony and threading, IO computations, and so on.
 * [Read this detailed post](https://medium.com/@JorgeCastilloPr/kotlin-functional-programming-i-monad-stack-518d1bd8fbee) to use it as the best documentation out there for this approach.

 ## Monad Transformers
-This module would be like **nested monads 2.0**.
-It presents a second iteration over the **nested-monads** module, where we are simplifying things a lot by applying transformers on top of the Monad stack to bind additional behaviors to them, so we can achieve the same behaviors with less code.
+This module presents a second iteration over the **monad-stack** approach, where we are simplifying things a lot by applying transformers on top of the IO monad to bind additional behaviors to it, so we can achieve the same behaviors we had with the monad stack but with less code.
 That is indeed a very common approach in Functional Programming.
 We are adding `AsyncResult` Monad which is going to cover all the needs we have: DI + Error Handling + Async.
 [You probably want to look at this PR for more description details](https://github.com/JorgeCastilloPrz/KotlinAndroidFunctional/pull/3).